gpulido/antaeus/README.md

 I will implement the endpoint solution, returning the number of failing invoices (this way the calling process could at least know that something went wrong directly) and adding a NotificationProvider.

+As an example a Schedule independent aplication has been added that will check every day if it is the first of the month and use the provided enpoint to make all the charges.
+This app is very basic and could be also replaced with a monthly cron job with a curl call (for example).
+It has been implemented this way as a starting point to add more logic to the management of failing charges.
+However the that is completely isolated from the billing application

 #### To retry or not retry (and when)

 Every invoice that could not be charged is keep as "pending".
 So after the first attempt of charging all invoices at the